 Zolar receives credit line of 20 million euros

-Living sustainably is not cheap.
+Sustainable living is not cheap.
 If you want to install a photovoltaic system on your roof, you have to pay a lot of money.
 The start-up Zolar wants to make this cheaper and offers solar systems for rent.
-The Berlin-based company has now secured 20 million euros in financing.
-The money is to be used for growth and an expansion into further markets.
-According to information from the portal Tech EU the financing was made possible by a special purpose vehicle (SVP) of the Berliner Volksbank.
+The Berlin-based company has now secured 20 million euros in funding.
+The money is to be used for growth and expansion into other markets.
+According to information from the portal Tech EU the financing was made possible via a special purpose vehicle (SVP) from Berliner Volksbank.

 Newsletter